mariesophiet/master_thesis/docs/testing_tools_usage/computational_performance_testing.md

 Do you wish to assign a custom Machine-ID to the performance results? [y/n]?
 ```

-Selecting `y` (yes) enables multi-machine result comparison.
-The script will prompt you to assign a machine ID to the results, which the Python parsing scripts use to organise and differentiate data from different systems.
-This is useful when comparing performance across devices or architectures.
-Responding  `n` (no) to this option will assign a default value of `1` to the outputted machine results upon test completion.
+Selecting `y` (yes) allows you to assign a Machine-ID, which is used by the parsing scripts to organise and distinguish results from different systems, which is useful for cross-device or cross-architecture comparisons.
+If you select `n` (no), the default Machine-ID of 1 will be applied.

 #### Assigning Number of Test Runs <!-- omit from toc -->
 The second testing parameter is the number of test runs that should be performed.
 The script will present the following option: